intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

   *azurefile-iom* is a *storage-class*, that is provided by *Intershop* within the *Intershop Commerce Platform*, which uses *Retain* for *reclaim-policy*.

-Test- and Demo-System, without any critical Data
+Test and demo system, without any critical Data

 - Use a *storage-class* that uses *reclaim-policy* *Delete*.
 This allows for the automatic deletion of the *pv* when the IOM Helm